 - data

-The input data in wide format.
+The input data after preprocessing to wide format.

 Details